Makloubi (Upside-down Rice)

 Makloubi is an Arabic word meaning “upside-down.”
 It is popular throughout the Middle East.
 That fact that it’s flipped to reveal the delicious ingredients on the bottom makes this recipe quite the show-stopper.
-Layers of vegetables and meat are placed in a pot, followed by the rice.
+Layers of vegetables and meat are placed inside a Dutch oven, followed by the rice.
 This mixture is then compressed to take on the shape of a pot.
 The “cake” is then flipped over, to present a cake-like rice dish, covered in beautiful layers of vegetables and meat.

 Makloubi is usually made with rice, meat (lamb, beef, or chicken), vegetables (eggplant, onions, peppers, potatoes, and tomatoes), and spices.
 This recipe can easily be converted to a vegetarian recipe by leaving out the meat and adding extra veggies.
 However, since meat is usually my favorite part of any recipe, I’m including lamb in this version.
 Feel free to leave it out, or substitute with beef or chicken.
 The rice is usually either cooked in a tomato sauce, or in a broth and spice mixture.
 Makloubi is usually served with Middle Eastern salad or “zalata.”